 Revenue was comprised of the following for the periods presented:

-For the three and nine months ended September 30, 2021, 23% and 29% of revenues were recognized at a single point in time, and 77% and 71% of revenues were recognized over time, respectively.
-For the three and nine months ended September 30, 2020, 65% and 55% of revenues were recognized at a single point in time, and 35% and 45% of revenues were recognized over time, respectively.
+For the three months ended March 31, 2022, 21% of revenues were recognized at a single point in time, and 79% of revenues were recognized over time, respectively.
+For the three months ended March 31, 2021, 36% of revenues were recognized at a single point in time, and 64% of revenues were recognized over time, respectively.

 Cost of Revenues

-Cost of revenues includes direct costs incurred in connection with the satisfaction of performance obligations under our revenue arrangements including internal and third-party engineering, creative, content, broadcast and other personnel, talent and influencers, content capture and production services, direct marketing, cloud services, software, prizing, revenue sharing fees and venue fees.
+Cost of revenues includes direct costs incurred in connection with the satisfaction of performance obligations under our revenue arrangements including internal and third-party engineering, creative, content, broadcast and other personnel, talent and influencers, developers, content capture and production services, direct marketing, cloud services, software, prizing, and revenue sharing fees.

 Gaming experience and Super League brand related advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
 The Company expenses advertising costs as incurred.
 Advertising costs are included in selling, marketing and advertising expenses in the accompanying statements of operations.
-Advertising expenses for the three and nine months ended September 30, 2021 were $131,000 and $379,000, respectively.
-Advertising expenses for the three and nine months ended September 30, 2020 were $22,000 and $73,000, respectively.
+Advertising expenses for the three months ended March 31, 2022 and 2021 were $150,000 and $134,000, respectively.

 Engineering, Technology and Development Costs